Compatibility Assessment

-The CUDA development environmentrelies on tight integration with the host development environment, including the host compiler and C runtime libraries, and is therefore only supported on Ubuntu versions that have been qualified for the CUDA Toolkit release.
+The CUDA development environment relies on tight integration with the host development environment, including the host compiler and C runtime libraries, and is therefore only supported on Ubuntu versions that have been qualified for the CUDA Toolkit release.

 The material below provides instructions on how to ensure the NVIDIA Drivers are going to be compatible with the host system.